EN | ES

 If you are a member of the Ultra-Orthodox community, remember that the law gives you the right to report sexual abuse, either of yourself or your child.

-Eliminating the Stigma Associated with being a Sexual Abuse Victim
+Eliminating the Stigma Associated With Being a Sexual Abuse Victim

 The first step to eliminating the stigma of adult and child sexual abuse is acknowledging that there is a problem.
 This seems to be a particular challenge in religious communities, including Jewish ones.